frankchen07/writing/posts/map of content (jiujitsu).md

 #### what is jiujitsu?

-Jiujitsu is the isolation and control of an opponent's body in a manner that inhibits their athletic and defensive potential, resulting in leveraged positions that eventually lead to strangulation and joint breaks.
+Jiujitsu is the immobilization of an opponent's body in a manner that inhibits their athletic and defensive potential, eventually resulting in leveraged positions that eventually lead to strangulation and joint breaks.

 Of course, this is the technical definition - jiujitsu transcends the physics of strength, flexibility, and movement.
 The sport demands self-mastery, spirituality, ego control, mental fortitude, and work ethic.
 I could go on, but the general summary is that if you allow it, jiujitsu can positively affect you in multiple dimensions.